 - Property such as factory equipment or real estate located within a qualified Opportunity Zone.

 As the first real estate investment platform to create a simple, low cost way for anyone to invest in real estate, we have a history of embracing new investment options that offer the most promise for our investors.
-We believe that real estate investments offered under Opportunity Funds can offer new advantages not available in most other real estate investments when paired with the right investment strategy.
-By focusing on targeted emerging neighborhoods, we believe investments in Opportunity Zones through Opportunity Funds offers our investors the greatest investment potential.
+We believe that real estate investments offered under Opportunity Funds can provide new advantages not available in most other real estate investments when paired with the right investment strategy.

 The Benefits of Opportunity Fund investing